libreswitch/ops/docs/BGP_feature_design.md

-#Overview of BGP Integration with OpenSwitch Architecture
+#Overview of eBGP Integration with OpenSwitch Architecture
 OpenSwitch is designed to achieve optimal modularization, high availability, portability, extensibility, and unrestricted reuse of open source projects.
-The Quagga Border Gateway protocol (BGP) project is integrated as one of the OpenSwitch modules.
-BGP alone can provide complete dynamic routing for OpenSwitch.
+The Quagga Border Gateway protocol (BGP) project is integrated as one of the OpenSwitch modules. eBGP alone can provide complete dynamic routing for OpenSwitch.
 It can also work together with other protocols such as OSPF, ISIS and so on.
-This document mainly focuses on the role that BGP plays in the OpenSwitch architecture and its interaction with other modules.
-For the BGP internal design, see http://www.openswitch.net/documents/dev/ops-quagga/DESIGN.
-For the details of any other module that partcicipates with BGP and Openswitch, see the corresponding design module at http://www.openswitch.net/documents/dev/ops-xxx/DESIGN.
+This document mainly focuses on the role that eBGP plays in the OpenSwitch architecture and its interaction with other modules.
+For the eBGP internal design, see http://www.openswitch.net/documents/dev/ops-quagga/DESIGN.
+For the details of any other module that partcicipates with eBGP and Openswitch, see the corresponding design module at http://www.openswitch.net/documents/dev/ops-xxx/DESIGN.

 #Participating modules and data flow